-An initial classroom observation experience is required of students in EDU 510 Introduction to Teaching.
+An initial classroom observation experience is required of all students in EDU 210 Introduction to Teaching.
+This course is an introduction to the foundations of American education and the profession of teaching and professional practice.
 School organization, teaching dispositions, history and philosophy of education, and legal issues are explored through classroom discussion and direct observation in K-12 school settings.
 Students in this course are required to actively observe and appropriately engage with faculty, staff, and students within assigned schools for a total of 24 hours.
+The observation period is divided into elementary and secondary placements.
 Field observations are a three-hour block of time, once a week, over four weeks in both an elementary and a secondary/middle school placement.
-Students are responsible for arranging their schedules to allow for transportation to and from local schools in addition to the time in the classroom.
+Students are responsible for arranging their schedules to allow for transportation to and from local schools in addition to the time spent in the classroom.